 Rombauer became well known in the industry for offering custom crush services – one of their clients was Merryvale Vineyards (founded in 1983 by vintner Bill Harlan and his selected real estate partners).
 It was through Rombauer that Levy was introduced to Harlan – setting the stage for what would become one of the valley’s most prominent long term winemaking relationships.
 Bob became Merryvale’s founding winemaker in 1983 and oversaw the transition and renovation of the old Sunny St. Helena property where Merryvale moved their wine introduction to in 1989.
 After Harlan purchased his first 40 acres in 1984 Levy began to work with him in the subsequent years (making the 1987-1989 Harlan Estate wines at Merrvyale – vintages that were never released) and then later overseeing winemaking at BOND and The Napa Valley Reserve.

 Bob and Martha originally met at an American Society for Enology and Viticulture conference in Portland.
 Martha earned a degree in Oenology and Viticulture from the University of Geisenheim in Germany (the only American in her graduating class).
-Prior to moving to the Napa Valley full time she worked at wineries in Germany and Australia.
+Prior to moving to the Napa Valley full time, she worked at wineries in Germany and Australia.

 She became an assistant winemaker at Merryvale in 1995 helping make several of the Harlan Estate wines (several vintages at Merryvale and later at Harlan Estate once the winery was completed).
 Later she became winemaker at the acclaimed Sloan Estate and Blankiet and is currently winemaker at Checkerboard Vineyards and consulting winemaker at Vineyard 7 & 8.

 In their search for Napa vineyard land, Bob and Martha were extremely focused and specific in what they were looking for.
 Both had worked with premium hillside vineyards for years and narrowed their search to hillside locations surrounding the valley.
-Furthermore they limited their search to hillsides on the western sides of the valley – not at the base of the mountains and not at the top either.
-The western side of the valley suits their wine style in that (depending on exposure) most often sees a cooler micro climate compared to the west facing slopes on the eastern side of the valley.
+Furthermore, they limited their search to hillsides on the western sides of the valley – not at the base of the mountains and not at the top either.
+The western side of the valley suits their wine style in that (depending on exposure) most often sees a cooler microclimate compared to the west facing slopes on the eastern side of the valley.
 Hillsides here are exposed to early morning sun (when there is no fog) and but also less sun exposure in the late afternoons.

 The vineyard is farmed organically to ensure the soil micro flora is as healthy as possible.
 They plant cover crops but do not till these into the soil in the spring and summer (rather will mow) and do not use any herbicides.
 And tractors are not used (which can compact the soil).

-David Abreu initially helped manage the vineyard – through David’s contacts, Bob & Martha now employee a full time vineyard manager.
+David Abreu initially helped manage the vineyard – through David’s contacts, Bob & Martha now employee a full-time vineyard manager.

 Early in their careers, both Bob and Martha realized the important of tannin presentation including their structure and mouth feel.
 Bob recalls some of the great Napa wines from the 1970’s were certainly age worthy – but featured rustic, drying or even green tannins.
 He credits noted Bordeaux-based consulting winemaker Michel Rolland for in part changing his own perception of winemaking – from one of making clean wines but perhaps uninteresting wines to producing wines that have charisma, depth and express their source terroir.

 Looking to further improve and enhance the quality of tannins Bob & Martha began researching other ways to gently coax out the extraction of desired tannin qualities.
-What is an extremely labor and time intensive process (not to mention costly, based on the amount of and high quality oak being used – Taransaud and Djarnajou barrels), Bob and Martha ferment their entire production each year in new French oak barrels.
+What is an extremely labor and time intensive process (not to mention costly, based on the amount of and high-quality oak being used – Taransaud and Djarnajou barrels), Bob and Martha ferment their entire production each year in new French oak barrels.
 The heads of each barrel are removed by hand, the grapes gently placed inside and then the heads re-attached.
-Rather then doing mini-punchdowns, each barrel is put on rollers and gently rolled during fermentation easily exposing the fermenting juice with the floating grapes.
+Rather than doing mini-punchdowns, each barrel is put on rollers and gently rolled during fermentation easily exposing the fermenting juice with the floating grapes.

 This breaks down the winemaking into micro lots if you will – each barrel carefully tended to for the entire length of its fermentation and aging.
-And as an example – if they start with 60 barrels of wine – the amount of wine left post fermentation would be equivalent to less then 20 barrels (using all free run juice).
+And as an example – if they start with 60 barrels of wine – the amount of wine left post fermentation would be equivalent to less than 20 barrels (using all free run juice).
 This process has allowed them to obtain the desired flavors, color and tannin feel (even early on in the winemaking).
-In regards to tannins, this level of winemaking extracts a high quantity of tannins but ones that are fairly soft and approachable in their youth – but also gives the wine an age-worthy backbone.
+In regard to tannins, this level of winemaking extracts a high quantity of tannins but ones that are fairly soft and approachable in their youth – but also gives the wine an age-worthy backbone.

-The wines are never fined or filtered and all primary fermentation is done using non inoculated yeast (indigenous).
+The wines are never fined or filtered, and all primary fermentation is done using non inoculated yeast (indigenous).

 An important aspect of their winemaking is to create wines that convey a sense of place – their specific terroir if you will (includes the soils, the varieties and the human element).